Multi-scale Laplacian community detection in heterogeneous networks

-The usual definition of \emph{modularity} $Q$ given in Eq.\eqref{Modul} (see \cite{Blondel2008, Newman2004}), can be equivalently rewritten as $Q=\stackrel[i]{}{\sum}\left(e_{ii}-a_i^2\right)$ \cite{Clauset2004} providing a `quality' function of the network partition in communities indicated by the index $i$, where $e_{ij}$ is the fraction of edges with one end vertices in community $i$ and the other in community $j$ and $a_i=\sum_j e_{ij}$.
-It measures the difference between the empiric fraction of edges connecting nodes inside the the same community and the expected one by randomizing conserving the degree sequence.
+The usual definition of \emph{modularity} $Q$ given in Eq.\eqref{ModulAp} (see \cite{Blondel2008, Newman2004}), can be equivalently rewritten as $Q=\stackrel[i]{}{\sum}\left(e_{ii}-a_i^2\right)$ \cite{Clauset2004} providing a `quality' function of the network partition in communities indicated by the index $i$, where $e_{ij}$ is the fraction of edges with one end vertices in community $i$ and the other in community $j$ and $a_i=\sum_j e_{ij}$.
+It measures the difference between the empiric fraction of edges connecting nodes inside the same community and the expected one by randomizing and conserving the degree sequence.
 This implies that it does not take into account other possibly important topological features of the network (e.g., loops or cycles \cite{Dorogovstev2008} or the time scale separation in linear network dynamics \cite{lambiotte_schaub_2022}) that may have a profound impact on the optimal partition of nodes in functional units when for instance a dynamical system is defined on top of the network. \pv{We emphasize that modularity maximization always assumes a statistical inference perspective to detect any modular architecture (in particular, using the configuration model or the Erd\H{o}s-R\'enyi as null models, as shown in \cite{Lambiotte2014}).}

-Figure \ref{Zach}(c) shows the behavior of $\Psi(n)$ for the Zachary's karate club and the inset the optimal partition obtained by our method for the time $\tau$ indicated by the vertical dashed line in Fig.~\ref{Zach}(b).